skafos/churn-model-demo/README.md

 2. You will need to provide Skafos with your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` [via the command line](https://docs.metismachine.io/docs/usage#section-setting-environment-variables). `skafos env AWS_ACCESS_KEY_ID --set <key>` and `skafos env AWS_SECRET_ACCESS_KEY --set <key>` will do this.
 3. Update the [`KEYSPACE`](https://github.com/skafos/churn-model-demo/blob/master/common/data.py#L26) to be the `project_token` that was generated with the `metis.config.yml` file.

-### Step 8: Commit and Push All Code Changes to the github repo
+### Step 8: Commit and Push All Code Changes to the Github Repo

-In step 7, you generated several changes to `common/data.py.` These changes now need to be pushed to github.
+In step 7, you generated several changes to `common/data.py.` These changes now need to be pushed to Github.
 In doing so, the Skafos app will pick them up and run both the training and scoring jobs.

 ### Step 9: Monitor your jobs